ldkong1205/RoboDepth/docs/DATA_PREPARE.md

 unzip "*.zip"
 cd ..
 ```
-**Warning:** This dataset weighs about **175GB**, so make sure you have enough space to `unzip` too!
+:dart: This dataset weighs about **175GB**, so make sure you have enough space to `unzip` too!

 The `train/test/validation` splits are defined in the `splits/` folder.
 By default, the code will train a depth estimation model using [Zhou's subset](https://github.com/tinghuiz/SfMLearner) of the standard Eigen split of KITTI, which is designed for monocular training.
 You can also train a model using the new [benchmark split](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction) or the [odometry split](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) by setting the `--split` flag.

-### KITTI-C
+## KITTI-C
 The corrupted KITTI test sets under Eigen split can be downloaded from Google Drive with [this](https://drive.google.com/file/d/1NJN28mApjIa0EuRiVDyZm9VMFYp7Eqjk/view?usp=sharing) link.

-You can directly download them to the server by running:
+Alternatively, you can directly download them to the server by running:
 ```shell
 cd kitti_data/
 ```